Wondering what to put on your second baby registry? Take a look at these essential items and must-haves you might be missing on your checklist.

 - A second baby registry keeps you organized.
 Sometimes you just need one place to keep yourself organized.
 Having a registry can be a place for you to track the items needed for your second baby.

 Things you need on your second baby registry

-No matter the reason—whether others are throwing you a shower or you simply want to stay organized—having a second baby registry is a fantastic way to track what you still need.
+Whether others are throwing you a shower or you want to stay organized, having a second baby registry is a fantastic way to track what you still need.